crunchdao/stochastic-chaos/paper/paper.md

 weak stability boundary for the design of the ballistic captures trajectories in time-dependent dynamical systems; the characterization of diffusion processes in Nearly-Integrable Hamiltonian systems in celestial mechanics.

-Building on \cite{Szebehely82}, \cite{ManziAAS2020, VasileManzi} investigated a probabilistic generalization of chaos, in which uncertainty in initial conditions and dynamical parameters is considered.
+Building on [@Szebehely82], [@ManziAAS2020; @VasileManzi] investigated a probabilistic generalization of chaos, in which uncertainty in initial conditions and dynamical parameters is considered.

-Here we generalize, inspired by \cite{Balibrea-Iniesta}, in order to introduce a quantification of chaos for stochastic processes.
+Here we generalize, inspired by [@Balibrea-Iniesta], in order to introduce a quantification of chaos for stochastic processes.

 \section{Metodology}
 Given dynamical systems in the form: